-A structured credit investing business
+A structured credit investing business focused on control CLO equity

-Strategies: Structured credit
+Strategies: Structured credit on alegies.
+Sunctioned CICUIL

-- Tetragon Credit Partners is

-a structured credit investing

-business focused on primary

-CLO control equity as well as a

-broader series of offerings across

-the CLO capital structure.

-- Tetragon Credit Partners is one of the largest, longest-tenured CLO equity investors globally, having invested across 119 CLOs and 35 managers since 2005.

-- Tetragon Credit Partners is based in New York.

-- TFG Asset Management owns 100% of the business, and Tetragon is an investor in Tetragon Credit Partners' products.

-- Find out more at www.tetragoncreditpartners.com.
+- Tetragon Credit Partners is a structured credit investing business focused on primary CLO control equity as well as a broader series of offerings across the CLO capital structure. - Tetragon Credit Partners is one of the largest, longest-tenured CLO equity investors globally, having invested across 124 CLOs and 35 managers since 2005. - Tetragon Credit Partners is based in New York. - TFG Asset Management owns 100% of the business, and Tetragon is an investor in Tetragon Credit Partners' products. - Find out more at www.tetragoncreditpartners.com.

-Tetragon Credit Partners committed capital / AUM history(i)
+Tetragon Credit Partners committed capital/AUM history(i)

-The sum of total committed capital for Tetragon Credit Partners vehicles was \$0.9 billion at 31 December 2022.
+The sum of total committed capital for Tetragon Credit Partners vehicles was \$0.9 billion at 31 December 2023.